 SEACOMP was featured in the June 2017 issue of Business in Focus magazine.
 The article covered our history, company growth, component distribution and manufacturing services.
-Keep reading for the article or click here to view it in pdf format.
+Keep reading for the article:

 BRINGING NEW PRODUCTS TO LIFE